areedtomlinson/slate/source/includes/_bellhop_profiles.md

 ```

 This endpoint retrieves all bellhop profiles that are awaiting approval.
+Paginates 20 at a time.
 <aside class="notice">
 You must be a superuser to GET from this endpoint.
+Non superusers get an empty list.
 </aside>

 ### HTTP Request